- 1½ cups Imported Arborio Rice

 Stir for another minute, add ¾ cup of stock, and stir for 30 seconds.
 Then stop stirring, except to prevent the rice from sticking to the bottom of the pan.
 Once the stock is absorbed, add ¾ cup stock again.
 Keep repeating this process until the rice is just al dente, but not at all grainy in the center.
 You should use up just about all of the stock.

-Serve with fresh ground black pepper, fresh grated nutmeg, and additional vegan cheese if desired.
+Serve with fresh ground black pepper, freshly grated nutmeg, and additional vegan cheese if desired.

 This risotto recipe is adapted from The Greatest Dishes.